andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### Code Collaboration: [GitHub](https://github.com)

-Where our code is stored, reviewed and merged.
+Where our code is stored, reviewed, and merged.
 Pretty standard for a modern development team.

 We have a couple of Github Actions that we use for linting our code and compressing our images before merging.